Installing the OSDF Origin¶

 to indicate that it contains the given path and the path was accessible.

-Testing file access¶
+Testing file access (unauthenticated origin)¶

 To verify that you can download a file from the origin server, use the stashcp